apache/trafficserver/doc/developer-guide/plugins/plugin-management/logging-api.en.rst

    .. code-block:: c

-           TSReturnCode error = TSTextLogObjectCreate("blacklist",
+           TSReturnCode error = TSTextLogObjectCreate("blocklist",
                                 TS_LOG_MODE_ADD_TIMESTAMP, &log);

-   The new log is named ``blacklist.log``.
+   The new log is named ``blocklist.log``.
 Each entry written to the log will have a timestamp.
 The ``NULL`` argument specifies that the new log does not have a log header.
 The error argument stores the result of the log creation; if the log is created successfully, then an